Internship Activities

 -

-- Multicultural Staff Meeting: Approximately once per semester, the staff will gather together for an extended multicultural staff meeting.
-These dates will be circulated in advance, and everyone is expected to cancel clients and other commitments in order to attend.
+- Multicultural Retreat: During Fall and Spring semesters, all staff and trainees gather together for an extended multicultural meeting.
+Dates will be circulated in advance, and everyone is expected to cancel clients and other commitments in order to attend.